nikodunk/blog/content/learnings.md

 What I’ve learned so far
 ------------------------

-This is a general blog post on my various schemes so far, and I apologize for their breadth and incoherence.
-Initially centered around hardware and 3D manufacturing, they grew to revolve around React/React Native (Mobile)/Firebase and Ethereum (Blockchain).
-The common thread through them all was sustainability (whatever that means).
+This is a general blog post on my various schemes so far, and it goes back far so there's a bit of breadth and incoherence.
+Initially centered around hardware and 3D manufacturing, the projects and jobs grew to revolve around software, mostly built in React / React Native (Mobile) / Node / Postgres, with some other stacks thrown in.
+The common thread through most of the side-projects is energy sustainability.

 The projects here are listed roughly in reverse chronological order from newest to oldest.